 Don’t let fear of the worst case scenario stress you out, and don’t let it prevent you from taking risks that could grow your career.
 Bad things happen; but exerting energy worrying about them is a waste of time.

 Think instead about all the things that could go right.
 Focus on the positive and the potential, not just the risk.

 4. Emily Charlton (Devil Wears Prada)

-This quick scene from the film Devil Wears Prada perfectly captures the high-stress tightly wound personality of Emily Charlton, the first assistant to Miranda Priestly at Runway magazine.
+Emily from the film Devil Wears Prada is the high-stress, tightly wound first assistant to Miranda Priestly at Runway magazine.
 Between a demanding boss and a fast-paced industry, Emily always seems to be on the verge of a nervous breakdown.

 Some people thrive on this strain of high-intensity stress, while others are less productive when they’re this pressured.
 It’s important to know what camp you fall in and what environment allows you to produce your best work.
 If you’re working at a demanding company or for an intense manager, make sure this is the kind of challenge you want.

 3. Wesley Gibson (Wanted)